Minimizing Sensitivity to Model Misspecification: Framework of analysis

-More generally, for any $\epsilon$ the estimator $ \widehat \delta\,^{\rm MMSE}_\epsilon $ is a nonlinear interpolation between the one-step MLE approximation of the parametric reference model and the one-step MLE approximation of the large model.
-We obtain one-step approximations in our approach, since \eqref{MMSEproblem} is only a \emph{local} approximation to the full MSE-minimization problem.
-When $H_{\theta(\eta)}$ is invertible it can be shown that $b_{\epsilon}(h^{\rm MMSE}_{\epsilon}(\cdot,\eta),\eta)$ tends to zero as $\epsilon$ tends to infinity, since the one-step MLE approximation of the large model is robust to misspecification of $f_{\theta(\eta)}$.
-Lastly, note that, while neither (\ref{SolutionEpsilonZero}) nor (\ref{OneStepFullMLE}) involve the particular choice of distance measure with respect to which neighborhoods are defined, for given $\epsilon>0$ the minimum-MSE estimator will depend on the chosen distance measure.
+In this limit $\widehat \delta\,^{\rm MMSE}_\epsilon$ is simply the one-step approximation to the MLE for $\delta_{\beta_0,\pi_0}$ that maximizes the likelihood with respect to the ``large'' parameter $(\beta',\pi')'$.
+For any $\epsilon$, the estimator $ \widehat \delta\,^{\rm MMSE}_\epsilon $ is a nonlinear interpolation between the one-step MLE approximation to the parametric reference model and the one-step MLE approximation to the large model.
+We obtain one-step approximations in our approach, since \eqref{MMSEproblem} is only a {local} approximation to the full MSE-minimization problem.